riskycase/privacy-guard-qcomm-hackathon/UNIFIED_SETUP_GUIDE.md

 2. Ensure it's configured to send data to `http://localhost:3000/api/storage`

 ### 4. LLM Service
+The system supports multiple LLM service providers:

+**AnythingLLM**: Enterprise-grade document chatting with multi-user support
+- Install AnythingLLM following their installation guide
+- Create a workspace for Privacy Guard
+- Configure API access and obtain your API token

+**Developer/Local LLM**: For development and testing
+- Use Ollama for local LLM deployment
+- Use LocalAI for OpenAI-compatible local API
+- Use development tiers of cloud providers

-Ensure your LLM service is running on the configured endpoint (default: `http://localhost:3001/api/v1/openai/chat/completions`)
+Ensure your chosen LLM service is running on the configured endpoint (default: `http://localhost:3001/api/v1/openai/chat/completions`)

 ## Environment Configuration